exercism/docs/contributing/standards/markdown.md

 ## Inline HTML

-- Inline HTML is allowed, but should be used sparingly.
+- Inline HTML is allowed, but should be used sparingly
 - Always use native markdown alternatives if available (e.g. use `# ...` rather than `<h1>...</h1>`)

 ## Linters